What You Need to Know About Bankruptcy Eligibility

 Some debts aren’t dischargeable in Chapter 7, including recent taxes, student loans, and domestic support obligations.
 The Internal Revenue Service (IRS) provides specific guidelines on tax debt discharge eligibility in bankruptcy.
 These non-dischargeable debts effectively create practical limits on Chapter 7’s effectiveness for certain debtors.

 Does Chapter 7 have a debt limit?
-The answer remains definitively no. This bankruptcy chapter focuses on your financial capacity rather than debt totals, making it accessible to those who truly need a fresh start.
+The answer remains no under the bankruptcy code.
+This bankruptcy chapter focuses on your financial capacity rather than debt totals, making it accessible to those who truly need a fresh start.
 The means test and asset considerations provide natural boundaries without arbitrary debt ceilings.

 Don’t let debt confusion prevent you from exploring your options.
-Contact our qualified bankruptcy attorney today for a free consultation to determine if Chapter 7 is right for your situation.
-Every day you wait, interest and penalties continue adding to your financial burden.
+You may wish to speak with a licensed bankruptcy attorney for a free evaluation to discuss whether Chapter 7 may be appropriate for your situation.

 No, Chapter 7 has no minimum debt requirement.
 You can file with any amount of qualifying debt.